 But something began to bother Carter.
 He noticed that the growth of the mining and logging industries in the Rocky Mountains had a disastrous effect on the local wildlife.
 With this realization, his life took on a new focus.
 He became an amateur naturalist and set out to preserve as many taxidermy specimens as possible so future generations could see the creatures that once lived in Colorado’s mountains before human activity drove them away or to extinction.

 After several decades, he amassed over 3,000 specimens.
 They crowded every corner of his cabin.
 His collection became famous, attracting both trained scientists and curious tourists.
 As he grew older he became concerned about what would happen to his collection after his death, as he had never married and had no relatives in Colorado.

 In 1897, Carter traveled to Denver and offered to sell his stuffed animals to a group of wealthy citizens with the hopes of creating a museum.
 The group agreed to the proposal and in 1900 the Colorado Museum of Natural History (which has since been renamed as the Denver Museum of Nature and Science) was founded.
 Carter’s collection provided its first exhibits.
 Unfortunately, he didn’t live to see the museum’s founding, having died earlier that year.

 Carter’s original cabin is still preserved.
 Visitors to it today, like visitors in the 1800s, can view the rare and now-extinct animals that once roamed this patch of the American west.
 They can also learn about the taxidermy process and the unique life of the man who used to call the cabin home.

 Know Before You Go

-Please check the Breckenridge Heritage Alliance website for museum schedule.
+Please check the Breckenridge History (formerly Breckenridge Heritage Alliance) website for museum schedule.
 This museum is free with a $5 suggested donation.
-There is a Breckenridge Heritage Alliance history interpreter and self-guided tour.
+There is a history interpreter at the museum, and self-guided tour.